 As a result of its discussions, the IGO Work Track recommends addressing the two issues noted above in the following manner.

-How IGO Complainants May Demonstrate the Requisite Rights to Proceed Against a Domain Name Registrant
+How IGO Complainants May Demonstrate Rights to Proceed Against a Domain Name Registrant

 Recommendation 1: The IGO Work Track recommends that the UDRP Rules and URS Rules be modified in the following two ways.